hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step2-install-krew.md

 <img align="right" src="/javajon/courses/kubernetes-extensibility/kubectl-plugins/assets/krew.png" width="300">

+Krew is a tool that makes it easy to use kubectl plugins.
+Krew helps you discover plugins, install and manage them on your machine.
+It is similar to tools like apt, dnf or brew.

 There are a [few ways to install Krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) based on your environment, but for this Katacoda scenario we will choose the recommended commands for Bash.
 Install Krew as a plugin for kubectl.

 ```
 pushd "$(mktemp -d)" &&